mary-ext/svelte-freeze/README.md

 svelte-freeze attempts to address this by providing freeze-aware effects and event handlers for library and app developers to use.

+> [!NOTE]
+> Unlike React's Suspense, svelte-freeze doesn't hide elements from DOM.
+UI components remain
+> visible but any reactive effects and handlers are frozen.
+You'll need to handle the visibility of
+> frozen components yourself.

 ## Quick start

 #### 1. Replace reactive effects with freeze-aware versions